scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 Introduction
 ------------

-Neuroimaging techniques, as functional Magnetic Resonance Imaging (fMRI), allow the *in vivo* study of brain function by measuring the changes induced by cerebral activity following sensory or cognitive stimulation.
-For more than 20 years, the blood-oxygen-level-dependent (BOLD) fMRI modality has being the technique most used by neuroscientists to map the main functional regions of the brain.
+Neuroimaging techniques, such as functional Magnetic Resonance Imaging (fMRI), allow the *in vivo* study of brain function by measuring the cerebral response to sensory or cognitive stimulation.
+For more than 20 years, the blood-oxygen-level-dependent (BOLD) fMRI modality has being the technique most used by neuroscientists to map the main functional regions and their links in the healthy and diseased brain.

-BOLD signal :cite:`Ogawa:1990` reflects the changes in oxygen concentration in the blood.
-Briefly, when brain activity occurs, oxygen is locally consumed by neurons and its concentration in the blood decreases (see Fig.
+The BOLD signal :cite:`Ogawa:1990` reflects the changes in deoxyhemoglobin concentration in the brain.
+Briefly, when brain activity increases, local oxygen consumption in brain tissue increases, slightly increasing the concentration of deoxyhemoglobin in blood (see Fig. :ref:`boldchain`).
-:ref:`boldchain`).
-Therefore, an inflow of oxygenated blood is achieved to replenish the tissue, increasing local blood oxygen concentration in veins and capillaries.
-Oxygenated and deoxygenated bloods have different magnetic properties, thus the above causes a BOLD signal diminution.
-Then, BOLD signal is an indirect measure of cerebral activity based on physiological changes in oxygen consumption, cerebral blood flow and blood volume.
+Subsequently, cerebral blood flow is strongly upregulated locally by arteriolar vasodilation to replenish the tissue, increasing local blood oxygen saturation in veins and capillaries  above the initial level.
+Oxygenated and deoxygenated blood has different magnetic properties.
+As a result, the above causes a BOLD signal increase.
+Thus, the BOLD signal is an indirect measure of cerebral activity based on physiological changes in oxygen consumption, cerebral blood flow and cerebral blood volume.

 .. figure:: figures/bold_chain.png